iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 No matter what design tool you are using, you will need to tell it what parts (and information) you want to use.
 This may include uploading genbank files of your parts/plasmids, using an API that links directly to a database, or a spreadsheet!
 2. **Part verification:**
-Once you have selected the parts/plasmids you will be using, you will verify everything is correct.
+Once you have selected the parts/plasmids you will use, you will verify everything is correct.
-Will there be any issues with the assembly method you will be using?
+Will there be any issues with the assembly method you will use?
 Are these parts what they say they are?
 This may be a manual process, or an automated one.
 3. **Assemble _in silico_:**